Gil Trythall: Career

-Trythall started his academic career as a graduate assistant during his studies at Cornell University after which he served as an assistant professor at Knox College in Galesburg, Illinois from 1960 to 1964 where he was director of the Knox-Galesburg Symphony Orchestra.
-He was then appointed professor of music theory and composition at Peabody College in Nashville, Tennessee where he taught from 1964 to 1975.
+Trythall started his academic career as a graduate assistant during his studies at Cornell University after which he served as an assistant professor at Knox College in Galesburg, Illinois, from 1960 to 1964 where he was director of the Knox-Galesburg Symphony Orchestra.
+He was then appointed professor of music theory and composition at Peabody College in Nashville, Tennessee, where he taught from 1964 to 1975.
 During his academic tenure he also served as chairman of the Department of Music from 1973 to 1975.
-He was then appointed dean of the Creative Arts Center at West Virginia University in Morgantown, West Virginia from 1975 to 1981.
+He was then appointed dean of the Creative Arts Center at West Virginia University in Morgantown, West Virginia, from 1975 to 1981.

 Following his retirement in 1996, he was a visiting professor of music at the Federal University of Espírito Santo in Vitória, Brazil from 1999 to 2001, where he taught courses in music.

-As a musician, Trythall is best known for his experiments and compositions in electronic music.

-Personal life
+Personal life and death

-Trythall married Jean Marie Slater on December 28, 1951 but the couple divorced in 1976.
+Trythall married Jean Marie Slater on December 28, 1951, but the couple divorced in 1976.
 He then married Carol King on September 19, 1985.
-Trythall has two daughters from his first marriage, Linda Marie and Karen Elizabeth.
+Trythall had two daughters from his first marriage, Linda Marie and Karen Elizabeth.

+Gil Trythall died in Dallas, Texas on February 17, 2023, at the age of 92.